taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::utf8::icu` for UTF-8 encoded inputs,
 * in namespace `tao::pegtl::utf16_be::icu` for big-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::utf16_le::icu` for little-endian UTF-16 encoded inputs,
-* in namespace `tao::pegtl::utf32_be::icu` for big-endian UTF-32 encoded inputs, and
+* in namespace `tao::pegtl::utf32_be::icu` for big-endian UTF-32 encoded inputs,
-* in namespace `tao::pegtl::utf32_le::icu` for little-endian UTF-32 encoded inputs.
+* in namespace `tao::pegtl::utf32_le::icu` for little-endian UTF-32 encoded inputs,
+* in namespace `tao::pegtl::unicode::icu` for native-endian input-adaptive rules.

 And, for convenience, they again appear in multiple namespace aliases,